Mx-Angel/ConnText-Docs/Planning/UserStories.md

 - As a user, I want to join multiple servers so that I can participate in different communities.
 - As a user, I want to leave servers so that I can manage my participation in different communities.
 - As a user, I want to have the ability to delete all my data from a server when I leave it so that I can ensure my privacy and data security.
-- As a user, I want to be able to download/export my data from the ConnText platform so that I can keep a backup or transfer it to another platform.
+- As a user, I want to download/export my data from the ConnText platform so that I can keep a backup or transfer it to another platform.
-- As a user, I want to be able to access the ConnText platform from multiple devices so that I can stay connected regardless of the device I use.
+- As a user, I want to access the ConnText platform from multiple devices so that I can stay connected regardless of the device I use.
-- As a user, I want to be able to access the ConnText platform from any web browsers so that I can use it on any device without installing additional software.
+- As a user, I want to access the ConnText platform from any web browsers so that I can use it on any device without installing additional software.
-- As a user, I want to be able to choose where my profile data is stored so that I can have control over my personal information.
+- As a user, I want to choose where my profile data is stored so that I can have control over my personal information.
 - As a user, I want to send private messages to other users so that I can communicate privately.
 - As a user, I want to react to messages so that I can express my feelings or opinions about them.
 - As a user, I want to receive notifications for notable events so that I can stay informed about important activities.
-- As a user, I want be able to search through messages so that I can find specific information or conversations quickly.
+- As a user, I want to search through messages so that I can find specific information or conversations quickly.
 - As a user, I want theming support so that I can customize the appearance of the platform to my liking.
 - As a user, I want to use custom plugins for my instance of ConnText so that I can extend the functionality of the ConnText platform according to my needs.